WALL: Ownership under Townsquare Media

-On August 30, 2013, a deal was announced in which Cumulus would swap its stations in Dubuque, Iowa and Poughkeepsie, New York (including WALL) to Townsquare Media in exchange for Peak Broadcasting's Fresno, California stations.
-The deal is part of Cumulus' acquisition of Dial Global; Townsquare, Peak, and Dial Global are all controlled by Oaktree Capital Management.
+On August 30, 2013, a deal was announced in which Cumulus would swap its stations in Dubuque, Iowa, and Poughkeepsie, New York, (including WALL) to Townsquare Media in exchange for Peak Broadcasting's stations in Fresno, California.
+The deal was part of Cumulus' acquisition of Dial Global; Townsquare, Peak, and Dial Global were all controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.

 On January 8, 2015, WALL changed its format to regional Mexican, branded as "Fierro".
 Mark West's brokered program in English continued, on a month-by-month basis, until May 8.
 It was during this time that Bud Williamson negotiated a deal to acquire WALL with the intent of keeping Mark west on in the morning.

 Effective October 30, 2015, WALL was sold to Bud Williamson's Digital Radio Broadcasting, Inc., in exchange for the license of translator W239AC.

-On November 9, 2015, WALL changed its format to classic hits and started broadcasting on 105.7, 94.1, 94.9, 106.5 and WPDH-HD2.
+On November 9, 2015, WALL changed its format to classic hits and started broadcasting on 105.7, 94.1, 94.9, 96.7, 106.5 and WPDH-HD2.
 The station added local air talent back on the air, including Kate Brannan, Jim Frey, Hank Gross, Van Ritshie (d.
 2024) and Jimmy Howes.
 In 2022, Mark Bolger joined WALL for the weekends and returned to radio after four years.